Skip to main content

 • Assigned to yourself or team members

-• Linked to clients, contacts, or projects
+• Linked to clients, other contacts, or projects

 • Given deadlines and priorities